-Any crew from any country may also make a decision to perform in Masters Class only during the year.
+Any crew from any country may also make a decision to perform in Masters Class.
 This information should be announced not later than 1 month before the 1st WHC stage starts and should be sent to CIG Bureau and to the Organisers of WHC stages.